marcel8168/edirect-python/README.md

   <br>
 </h1>
 <p align="center">
 This repository contains code for querying the PubMed database via NCBI's Entrez Direct (EDirect) using Python.
-There are also examples of other library functions that can be used for similar queries (albeit with limitations).
+There are also examples of other library functions that can be used for similar queries (but with possible limitations).
 </p>

 ## Table of contents